XRPLF/xrpl-dev-portal/websocket_api.md

 | fail_hard | Boolean | (Optional, defaults to false) If true, and the transaction fails locally, do not retry or relay the transaction to other servers |
 | offline | Boolean | (Optional, defaults to false) If true, when constructing the transaction, do not attempt to automatically fill in or validate values.
 (No effect when specifying the transaction as tx_blob.) |

 The JSON format for `tx_json` varies depending on the type of transaction.
 In the case of sending non-XRP currency (IOUs), you can obtain appropriate values for the `Paths` field by doing a `find_path` or `ripple_find_path` command first.
 The `Paths` field is not required for sending XRP.
-The provided path or paths are used as options for the path the payment takes; the server chooses between them according to its own criteria.
-You can omit the `Paths` field, but that leaves it up to the server to choose a path, with the total cost of making the payment automatically getting deducted from the sending account, so you should avoid that whenever possible.
-(By default, rippled tries to compute the cheapest path, but it may not have the resources to find the best option.
-An untrustworthy server could be modified to choose paths maliciously.)
+The provided path or paths are used as options for the path the payment takes; the server selects one or more of them to use according to its own criteria.
+You can omit the `Paths` field, but that leaves it up to the server to choose a path on the fly.
+Since the total cost of making the payment is automatically deducted from the sending account, you should find paths ahead of time to avoid getting surprised.

+By default, `rippled` tries to compute the cheapest combination of paths, but it may not have the resources to find the best option.
+A payment may even be broken up into multiple parts that take different paths if that is the cheapest way.
+An untrustworthy server could be modified to choose paths maliciously.

 If `offline` is not set to true, then the server tries to automatically fill the `Sequence` and `Fee` parameters appropriately.

 To send a transaction as robustly as possible, you should construct and [`sign`](#sign) it in advance, store it somewhere that you can access even after a power outage, then `submit` it as a `tx_blob`.
 After submission, monitor the network with the [`tx`](#tx) command to see if the transaction was successfully applied; if a restart or other problem occurs, you can safely re-submit the `tx_blob` transaction: it won't be applied twice since it has the same sequence number as the old transaction.

-Additionally, you should provide a [LastLedgerSequence](https://ripple.com/wiki/Transaction_Format#Basic_Transaction_Format) field in your transaction to make sure that it expires quickly in the case that it does not succeed.
+You should provide a [LastLedgerSequence](https://ripple.com/wiki/Transaction_Format#Basic_Transaction_Format) field in your transaction to make sure that it expires quickly in the case that it does not succeed.
+Otherwise, a transaction may end up in limbo, neither failing nor confirming, for a long time.

 #### Response Format ####